Unreal Tournament (cancelled video game): Development

-On August 13, 2014, a playable pre-alpha build was released.
+A playable pre-alpha build was released on August 13, 2014.
 Originally, the build was only available to UE4 subscribers but thanks to the way the game is being developed, an Unreal community member was able to compile Epic's prototypes and to release them to the public.
-According to the development community on the download page, it would be getting weekly updates.
+According to the development community on the download page, it is stated that the game will receive weekly updates.
 On September 5, Epic hosted an Unreal Tournament event, where several competitive players and enthusiasts from each generation of Unreal Tournament as well as some of the community contributors were invited to play the early prototype version of the game at Epic's headquarters in Cary, North Carolina.
 The event was meant for providing feedback on the gameplay.

 As part of the announcement that Unreal Engine 4 would be free, a new build of the game was showcased during the 2015 Game Developers Conference, offering its first high-textured map called Outpost 23, which is a new version of the level originally revealed in the game's first-in-engine flythrough in July 2014, a new customized Unreal Editor and new characters.

 Two of the original composers of the 1999 Unreal Tournament, Michiel van den Bos and Alexander Brandon, both expressed interest in returning to compose the soundtrack.

 The final patch for the game was released on June 28, 2017.